 Bluehost SEO Tools is probably not necessary.
 You can use SEO plugins on WordPress to do most of your SEO, and it won't cost you anything.
 There are also many free tools on the internet to learn SEO and to help you with your blog's SEO.
 I simply wouldn't pay for this service.
 Using a suite such as SEMrush, my personal SEO suite of choice, is a better option.

-Related Post: SEMrush Guide: Keyword Research and More
+Related Post: SEMrush Guide: Keyword Research, On-Page SEO, and More

 The next selection is the 30 day free trial of an email address at your domain.
 There's nothing more authoritative than having an email address at your own domain.
 If you're blogging as a business, customers and readers will likely respond better when they see you email them from your own domain versus a Gmail account or similar.